jaudriga/jmap/README.md

 # Java JMAP library

 A library to synchronize data between a client and a server using the JSON Meta Application Protocol.
 The current focus is on acting as a client library to retrieve emails from a server however it is easily extensible to also synchronize contacts and calendars.
-It might even be extented to act as a server library.
+It might even be extended to act as a server library.

-The library is written in Java 7 to provide full compatibilty with Android.
+The library is written in Java 7 to provide full compatibility with Android.
 It uses [GSON](https://github.com/google/gson) for JSON serialization and deserialization and makes heavy use of [Guava](https://github.com/google/guava) including its Futures.

 Entities (Mailbox, Email, EmailSubmission, …) are annotated with Project Lombok’s `@Getter` and `@Builder` to make them immutable.